IntelLabs/nlp-architect/doc/source/reading_comprehension.rst

 --hidden_size       enter the number of hidden units.
 Default is 150.
 --model_dir         enter the path to save/load model.
---select_device     select the device to run training (CPU, GPU etc) --restore_training  choose whether to restore training from a previously saved model.
+--select_device     select the device to run training (CPU, GPU etc) --restore_model     choose whether to restore training from a previously saved model.
 Default is False.
+--inference_mode    choose whether to run inference only --num_examples      enter the number of examples to run inference.
+Default is 50.
 Results
 -------
 After training starts, you will see outputs similar to this: